Coach Certification - Level 200

 - Be able to prescribe appropriate drills to teach athletes technical and tactical skills in both freeski and gate environments

 - Gain hands-on experience in setting gate drills

 - Apply the USSA planning principles to set up training that can achieve the desired training or competition outcome

 - Help athletes put together a race day plan and set strategies for more consistent race performances

-PRICE: $270 (U.S. Ski & Snowboard members only).
-Includes on-snow and indoor clinic, clinic participant materials, and alpine training environment and tactics manuals and online exams.
+PRICE: $270.00 (U.S. Ski & Snowboard Coach Members Only).
+Includes 3 days on-snow and online course.
 Lift tickets are additional (most resorts offer discounted lift tickets to participants).

 You can complete these additional requirements before or after you take the level 200 on-snow clinic: